-As IT architects and consultants, it is crucial to ensure a performing, stable and scalable production environment for you client applications.
+As IT architects and consultants, it is crucial to ensure a highly performing, stable and scalable production environment for you client applications.
 Proper monitoring along with a comprehensive capacity planning model is crucial in order to achieve such goals.

 While most performance data can be extracted at runtime through various OS commands and open source tools, large and complex IT production environments often requires the deployment of commercial grade APM solutions for an efficient management of the operations.